Core Banking – How to deliver incremental innovation

 “Until innovation starts touching customers, it’s just theatre.
 We’ve seen banks buy things, we’ve seen banks create things.
 But have they really driven the scale of change they wanted?
 No. Digital isn’t about a channel to sell the products you’ve been selling for years.
 It’s a fundamentally different way of operating.
 And there’s still a long way to go.”

-Founder and CEO, financial services consultancy 11:FS
+Founder and CEO with financial services consultancy 11:FS